Glen Eden police shooting: Man shot at neighbours who ran to his aid, police ask for footage - NZ Herald

 "These are just unfortunate individual incidents."

-Police are continuing to take statements from residents today.
+Police are continuing to take statements from residents today and complete a scene examination.

+Police said they will have high visibility in the Glen Eden and surrounding suburbs while the investigation continues.

+"We understand yesterday's events were upsetting to the community and we hope our continued presence will be of some reassurance," said Hassan.

 A critical incident investigation is under way, and the Independent Police Conduct Authority and WorkSafe have been notified as is standard practice.